tanghui315/speakr-app/README.md

     *   **Edit** the title, participants, and other metadata.
     *   **Chat with Transcript:** Use the chat panel to ask questions about the recording.
 5.  **Speaker Diarization Workflow:**
-    *   This requires using the ASR endpoint method.
+    *   To enable speaker diarization, you must use the ASR endpoint method and set `ASR_DIARIZE=true` in your `.env` file.
+    *   When a recording is processed with this option, speakers will be automatically detected and assigned generic labels (e.g., `SPEAKER 00`, `SPEAKER 01`).
-    *   After a recording is processed, click the **Reprocess** button.
+    *   After processing, click the **Identify Speakers** button on the transcription page.
-    *   In the modal, ensure the "Diarize" checkbox is ticked and set the number of speakers.
-    *   Once reprocessing is complete, click **Identify Speakers**.
-    *   In the speaker modal, you can assign names to each speaker ID.
-You can also use the **Auto Identify** button to let an LLM attempt to name them based on context.
+    *   In the speaker identification modal, you can manually assign names to each speaker.
+    *   Alternatively, use the **Auto Identify** button to let an AI model attempt to identify and name the speakers based on the conversation context.
-    *   Saved speakers will be available for auto-complete in future sessions.
+    *   Saved speakers will be suggested for auto-completion in future sessions.
+    *   You can also use the **Reprocess** button to re-transcribe the audio with different diarization settings if needed.

 ## License